 2. Continuous Lights

-Continuous lights don’t flash.
-They are constantly on.
+Continuous lights don’t flash, because they are constantly on.
 This allows you to see how the light is hitting your subject in real-time and you can adjust the power as needed.
 Because they don’t flash, you don’t need sync cables or wireless triggers to make these lights work with your camera.
-These lights are used to shoot both stills and video, so if video is on your radar, this is something to keep in mind.
-In addition, these lights are bigger and require larger modifiers and mounts in comparison to speed lights.
+These lights are used to shoot both stills and video, so if video is on your radar, this is definitely something to keep in mind.
+In addition, these lights are bigger than speed lights and require different mounts for larger modifiers.
 They can also be more of an investment.

 What You’ll Need:

 My continuous light is positioned to the left of the image with the bulb exposed rather than shooting through a soft box.
 I did this so I would get more power from the light and used a translucent diffusor to keep the light soft.
 The power of the light was set at 75%.
 My camera settings were: 1/13; f14; ISO 200.